BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

 **Data Needed:**
 - Will need to GET User related information from the "User" table.
 - Will need to GET Opportunities from the "Opportunities" table
+- Will need to DELETE Oportunites from the "Opportunities" table

 **Link Destinations:**
 - Navbar links